fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Only a philosopher can be happy in marriage, and philosophers do not marry.
+  Arthur Schopenhauer

 To the timid and hesitating everything is impossible because it seems so.
   Sir Walter Scott